kiat/codeAssist/docs/Linux_Documentation.md

 8. Now in your `flask` container console, run `python3 init_db.py`.
 This should generate your tables in the codeassist database.
 You can check that it is populated in the pgadmin website. (under codeassist/Schemas/public/Tables)

-9. Create a `.env` file in the backend directory and add your DB connection string
+9. Create a `.env` file in the backend directory and add your DB connection string and restart containers

     ```bash
     touch ./backend/.env